Concordium/concordium-node-sdk-js/packages/common/README.md

         schemaVersion
 );
 ```
-For V0 contracts the schema version should be `SchemaVersion.V1`.
-For V1 contracts it should currently be `SchemaVersion.V2`.
+For V0 contracts the schema version should be `SchemaVersion.V0`.
+For V1 contracts it should currently be `SchemaVersion.V1`, unless the contract have been built using cargo-concordium >=2.0.0, which are internally versioned, and then the version does not need to be provided.

 Then we will construct the update payload with parameters obtained
 ```js